Intensity of Services Special Education Funding Model Resources

 There are eight tiers of intensity.
 The first tier, which is required by statute, is for students who receive speech therapy as their only instructional service.
 The eighth tier, which is also required by statute, is for students whose admission, review, and dismissal (ARD) committees place in a residential placement program.
 The remaining tiers will be determined based on the special education services that are required by a student in order to receive FAPE.
 Those services must be documented in the student’s IEP.
 Using the tools provided by TEA (more information provided below), a school system will determine the level of support needed by the student in five domains, issue that level of support a domain score, and then add those up to reach a composite score.
 The composite score is then matched to a scale that will list the applicable tier of intensity.

 Service groups are add-on funding for services that are known cost drivers for educating students with disabilities.
 There are five service groups, with service groups 1 through 3 grouped together and then service groups 4 and 5 grouped together.
-Service groups 1 through 3 describe the extent of related services that a student receives, and service groups 4 and 5 are for students who are assigned a 1:1 provider-to-student ratio for at least 50% of the student’s instructional day.
+Service groups 1 through 3 describe the extent of related services that a student receives.
+Service groups 4 and 5 involve two different scenarios: 1) students are assigned a 1:1 provider-to-student ratio for at least 50% of the student’s instructional day; or 2) students receive their special education and related services at home, a hospital or other medical facility (including an outpatient facility), or a facility not operated by the district/school but district/school personnel provide regularly scheduled instruction or services.

 In order to assign tiers and service groups, the special education services that drive those tiers and service groups must be evident and documented in a student’s IEP.
 The system is designed to reflect only those services required for a student to receive FAPE, as determined by their ARD committee and documented in the IEP.
 While reviewing the domain descriptions, you may think that a particular description “sounds” like the student whose IEP you are reviewing, but, unless you can find it documented in the student’s IEP as a service or specially designed instruction required for the student to receive FAPE, that description or rating cannot be chosen.